transcriptaze/vpd/README.md

 # VPD: VCV Rack 2 Panel Designer

-VPD is a browser based web application to create the SVG files for a basic VCV module panel.
+VPD is a browser application to create the SVG files for a basic VCV module panel.

 It has been tested on:
 - Chrome